 - High relative permittivity of the insulator material used so as to have high dielectric strength.

-- The insulator material should be nonporous; free from impurities and cracks otherwise permittivity of the insulator material will be lowered.
+- The insulator material should be nonporous; free from impurities and fissures otherwise permittivity of the insulator material will be lowered.

 - High ratio of rupture strength to flashover voltage.